How Gregory Bovino became the face of Trump’s immigration crackdown

 On social media, he’s known for sharing photos and cinematic videos that tout Border Patrol agents’ determination to carry out their mission.

-And now, on America’s airwaves, his presence at the podium is also becoming more common.
-As authorities intensify their crackdown in Minneapolis, Bovino has been among the officials giving daily briefings summing up the day’s events.
+The Border Patrol official’s account drew sharp criticism Sunday morning from Democratic Sen. Chris Murphy.

+“Everybody saw that video, and yet there he was telling you and telling the American public that this young man was brandishing a weapon, that he was impeding officers, that he was there to attend a riot, that he was engaged in assault, when everyone can see that that’s not true,” Murphy told CNN.
+“It should freak the American public out that the Trump administration lies this easily, will lie to your face when you can see the evidence for yourself.”

-In interviews, court testimony and social media posts, Bovino has repeatedly defended federal officers’ actions and vowed not to back down.
+Bovino is no stranger to criticisms of his approach.
+For months in interviews, court testimony and social media posts, he’s repeatedly defended federal officers’ actions and vowed not to back down.

-Hours after a Border Patrol officer shot and killed a man in Minneapolis Saturday, Bovino said the man had a gun, and that the officer feared for his life and fired “defensive shots.”

-“An individual wanted to do maximum damage and massacre law enforcement,” Bovino said, adding that federal officers are facing growing threats.

 How Bovino describes his officers’ tactics

-In multiple social media posts and interviews, Bovino has repeatedly used a phrase to describe their tactics.
+In multiple social media posts and interviews, Bovino has repeatedly used a phrase to describe his officers’ tactics.

 “He calls them ‘turn and burn,’” CNN contributor Lulu Garcia-Navarro says.
 “They’re very rapid.
 They’re very aggressive.
 Break windows, go in, grab people.
 And the reason he says that he does these tactics is to not put …agents at risk, not to allow protests to develop.”